Marco-Emad/Recipe_Page-Challenge/README.md

 ### What I learned

-I faced some challenges in CSS especially because there are many aspect doesn't work well with some HTML tags for example: img tag if you try to border-radius and add a padding-top the circular of the top edges break and not like the bottom edge, so i had to contain the image inside a div tag and style the div instead with the padding like the snippet provided.
+I faced some challenges in CSS especially because there are many aspects doesn't work well with some HTML tags for example img tag if you try to border-radius and add a padding-top the circular of the top edges break and not like the bottom edge, so i had to contain the image inside a div tag and style the div instead with the padding like the snippet provided.

 ```html